Drone Regulations

 • Keep your drone within visual line of sight: You must be able to see your drone at all times without aids like binoculars, or use a visual observer who is co-located (physically next to) and in direct communication with you.

-• Do not fly near other aircraft: Always give way to each and every manned aircraft.
+• Do not fly near other aircraft: Always give way to each and every manned aircraft, including helicopters.

 • Stay away from emergency response activities: Avoid flying over wildfires, disaster response areas, or accident sites.
 More on this in the section below.